Tchaikovsky

 Carlos Danaan

-Actually the music of no. 4 of the ballet is a little bit strange and fearsome.
+Actually the music of No. 4 of the ballet is a little bit strange and fearsome.
 There are deep tone colours, esp. in clarinets and horns with sordino (“chiuso”).
-Also in no 6 of the ballet - the huge climax symbolising the growing tree sounds greatly and sinisterly at the same time.
+Also in no 6 of the ballet—the huge climax symbolising the growing tree sounds greatly and sinisterly at the same time.

 This shows, that Tchaikovsky was really a master of sounds and spirits.
 And he makes the fears of the children hearable and sensible.
 The vibes of Drosselmeyer are requirements of the libretto and following the requests of Petipa and Vsevolozhskii.